yutannihilation/duckdb-ext-st-read-multi/README.md

 ## Limitations

 - `ST_Read_Multi` supports only a few numbers of file formats compared to `ST_Read`.
-- `ST_Read_Multi` is very inefficient; this doesn't support pushdown, spatial index, etc.
+- `ST_Read_Multi` is highly inefficient compared to `ST_Read`; this eagerly reads all the data and doesn't support pushdown, spatial index, etc.

 ## Usages